scottdware/panco/README.md

   panco objects [flags]

 Flags:
-  -a, --action string        Action to perform - export, import, rename, or modify -d, --device string        Firewall or Panorama device to connect to -g, --devicegroup string   Device group - only needed when exporting and run against a Panorama device -f, --file string          Name of the CSV file to export/import or modify -h, --help                 help for objects
+  -a, --action string        Action to perform; import or export -d, --device string        Device to connect to
+  -g, --devicegroup string   Device Group name when exporting from Panorama (default "shared") -f, --file string          Name of the CSV file to import/export to -h, --help                 help for objects
-  -u, --user string          User to connect to the device as
+  -u, --user string          User to connect to the device as -v, --vsys string          Vsys name when ran against a firewall (default "vsys1")
 ```

-This command allows you to perform the following actions on address and service objects:
+This command allows you to import and export address and service objects.
-export, import, and modify groups.
-When you select the export option (`--action export`), there are
-two files that will be created.
-One will hold all of the address objects, and the other will hold all of the service objects.

-When exporting and run against a Panorama device without specifying the `--devicegroup` flag, all objects will be
-exported, including shared ones.
-Importing objects into Panorama without specifying the `--devicegroup` flag does
-not matter.

-The rename action allows you to rename address, service, and tag objects.

-Using the modify action, allows you to add or remove objects from groups, based on the data you have within your CSV file.

-Please see the [`example`][example-doc] command documentation above on how the CSV files should be structured.
+Please run `panco example` for sample CSV file to use as a reference when importing.

 ## panco policy [flags]